 If you have dyslexia and wish to request additional facilities during exams, please notify us of this prior to beginning the coming academic year via firstname.lastname@example.org.
 The Student Counselling Office will then inform you about the procedure for applying for the necessary facilities.

 Please note: Your application must be submitted no later than the end of week 3 of the first period (period A).
 This deadline is necessary for you to be able to make use of the required facilities during the first exam period.
 So please be on time with your request!
 A handy overview of facilities for dyslexia can be found here.

 Mail your official dyslexia statement to email@example.com, stating which of the standard facilities listed below you would require.

 - Extension of the exam time during theory exams by 33%;

-- The use of an HU laptop for reading and typing;
+- The use of a HU laptop for reading and typing

-- The use of an HU laptop with ClaroRead read-out software;
+- The use of a HU laptop with ClaroRead text-to-speech software

 - The use of an HU laptop, with the test being read from paper but the answers being entered on the HU laptop.

 If you require facilities not mentioned here, please schedule an appointment with a student counsellor.
 This can be done by sending an email to firstname.lastname@example.org or by calling 088 4813322 from Tuesday to Friday between 10:00 a.m. and 12:00 a.m.